solidboredom/constructive/tutorials/basic-tutorial.md

 #### Stacking Bodies on top or to side

-When you have similar bodies stacked on top each other, or to a side, then in vanilla openscad you would have to move each body to the exact position it needs to be, not so with Constructive. you just stack Bodies like that, just set the direction of Stacking:
+When youhabe similar bodies stacked on top each other, or to a side, than in vanilla openscad you would have to move each body to the exact postion it needs to be, not so with Constructive. you just stack Bodies like that, just set the direction of Stacking:

-> IMPORTANT: please pay attention there are NO SEMICOLONS between stacked parts.
+> IMPORTANT: pleae pay attention there are NO SEMICOLONS between stacked parts.
-> his looks very unusual, but this is essential for stack() to work. if stack is not working properly, usually there is a semicolon between stacked bodies somewhere:
+> his looksvery unusual, but this is essential for stack() to work. if stack is not working properly, usually there is a semicolon between stacked bodies somewhere:

 ```.scad
 include <constructive-compiled.scad>